Connecting Puppet Enterprise with external directory services

 - Use of multiple user RDNs or group RDNs is not supported.

-If you select Connect using SSL when setting up your external directory connection, your connection to the directory will be encrypted.
+If you select Connect using SSL when setting up your external directory connection, your connection to the directory are encrypted.
 If you would also like to verify the directory server’s SSL certificate to ensure that RBAC isn’t being subjected to a Man-in-the Middle (MITM) attack, you need to take the additional step of configuring a setting in your HOCON configuration file.

 The RBAC service verifies directory server certificates using a trust store file, in Java Key Store (JKS) or PKCS12 format, that contains the chain of trust for the directory server’s certificate.
 This file needs to exist on disk in a location that is readable by the user running the RBAC service.